 Photovoltaics is an innovation with countless advantages.
-On the one hand, the saved CO2 benefits nature, but from a financial point of view you can also benefit from your own PV system:
+The saved CO2 comes on the one hand Nature benefit, but from a financial point of view you can also benefit from your own PV system:

 - Saving CO2 emissions as an alternative to conventional electricity generation